Plan your visit

 A range of activities will be available on the day such as:

 Throughout the day our academic schools will host activities about the subjects you can study at QMUL.
-At each Welcome Area you can meet staff from the school including academics; ask questions about the course and teaching; tour the teaching facilities and listen to talks about subjects you’re interested in.
+At each Subject Information Point you can meet staff from the school including academics; ask questions about the course and teaching; tour the teaching facilities and listen to talks about subjects you’re interested in.
 Places on these talks are limited so you are advised to arrive early at the lecture theatre to take your seats.

 The Undergraduate Open Day has a dedicated programme of lectures on specific subjects to help you gain a better understanding of the courses you want to study.
 As well as subject-specific talks we offer a range of general interest talks including student finance, residences, the Principal’s welcome and more to help you make an informed decision about your higher education studies.

-Places on all talks are limited so you are advised to arrive early at the lecture theatre to take your seats as these are offered on a first-come-first-serve basis.
+Places for all talks are limited so you are advised to arrive early at the lecture theatre to take your seats as these are offered on a first-come-first-serve basis.
 We run most talks a few times during the day so there may be further opportunities if you miss out.